Oak Island mystery: Early accounts (1790s–1857)

 In about 1802, a group known as the Onslow Company allegedly sailed from central Nova Scotia to Oak Island to recover what they believed to be hidden treasure.
 They continued the excavation down to about 90 ft, with layers of logs (or "marks") found about every 10 ft, and also discovered layers of charcoal, putty and coconut fibre along with a large stone inscribed with symbols.
 The diggers then faced a dilemma when the pit flooded with 60 ft of water for unknown reasons.
 The alleged excavation was eventually abandoned after workers attempted to recover the treasure from below by digging a tunnel from a second shaft that also flooded.

 The last major company of the unpublished era was called The Truro Company, which was allegedly formed in 1849 by investors.
 The pit was re-excavated back down to the 86 ft level, but ended up flooding again.
 It was then decided to drill five bore holes using a pod-auger into the original shaft.
 The auger passed through a spruce platform at 98 ft, then hit layers of oak, something described as "metal in pieces", another spruce layer, and clay for 7 ft.
 This platform was hit twice; each time metal was brought to the surface, along with various other items such as wood and coconut fibre.

 Another shaft was then dug 109 ft deep northwest of the original shaft, and a tunnel was again branched off in an attempt to intersect the treasure.
-Once again though, seawater flooded this new shaft; workers then assumed that the water was connected to the sea as the now flooded new pit rose and fell with each tide cycle.
+Once again though, seawater flooded this new shaft; workers then assumed that the water was connected to the sea because the now-flooded new pit rose and fell with each tide cycle.
 The Truro Company shifted its resources to excavating a nearby cove known as "Smith's Cove" where they found a flood tunnel system.
 When efforts failed to shut off the flood system, one final shaft was dug 118 ft deep with the branched-off tunnel going under the original shaft.
 Sometime during the excavation of this new shaft, the bottom of the original shaft collapsed.
 It was later speculated that the treasure had fallen through the new shaft into a deep void causing the new shaft to flood as well.
 The Truro Company then ran out of funds and was dissolved sometime in 1851.